meken/cloud-hackathons/hacks/agent-runtime-ops/solutions.md

 View Results in Cloud Console, Dashboard->Evaluation should show a degraded Tool Use Quality score.

 Rule 2 in the agent prompt calls `lookup_order` on any identifier provided by the customer without format validation.
-Update the prompt to indicate that that SKU- codes are productidentifiers, and only call lookup_order on valid ORD-IDs.
+Update the prompt to indicate that that SKU- codes are product identifiers, and only call lookup_order on valid ORD-IDs.

-### Known Blockers & Coaching Tips

-- **Schedule Interval:** Online Monitors run on a periodic polling schedule (evaluating batches every 5-10 minutes).
-Coaches can explain that in a real enterprise setting, this runs 24/7 in the background.
+Keep in mind that Online Monitors run on a periodic polling schedule (evaluating batches every 10 minutes).
+You can explain that in a real enterprise setting, this runs 24/7 in the background.
-- **Trace Export:** If traces do not appear, verify that the runtime identity has the `roles/cloudtrace.agent` role.
-- **Loss Cluster Interpretation:** Walk students through how loss clusters categorize failing conversations (e.g. invalid refund requests on undelivered items), demonstrating how operations teams can fine-tune instructions based on empirical data.